frankgreco/gomicro/README.md

 - [ ] coverage metrics with Coveralls
 - [ ] build metrics with TravisCI
 - [ ] support for multiple go package managers
+- [ ] verify full support for Windows

 ## why gomicro
 Whether you're a beginner with go or not, valuable time is spent setting up a new workspace.
 Here are some of the reasons to use gomicro to setup yours: